 The lack of herbicides registered for use in natural areas is a major barrier to managing gamba grass and other high biomass grassy weed species in the north, especially where infestations cover large areas.
 Few selective herbicides are available with on-label registration for use in these non-crop areas and therefore current control relies heavily on ‘minor use’ permits.
 Non-selective herbicides such as glyphosate have off-target effects on native vegetation so are inappropriate for use in natural areas at large scales.

-This project will review herbicide and integrated management approaches to controlling gamba and trial various control methods in natural ecosystems to inform best practice and herbicide registration processes.
-The trials will assess off-target herbicide effects and recovery following treatment and biomass removal.
-The project will develop best-practice management guidelines to control gamba incursions and infestations in natural areas, including control methods for selective herbicide application.
-The guidelines will assist land managers to better manage gamba, and project outcomes will be relevant to the entire gamba grass range across the NT, WA and Qld.
+This project is reviewing herbicide and integrated management approaches to controlling gamba and trial various control methods in natural ecosystems to inform best practice and herbicide registration processes.
+The trials are assessing off-target herbicide effects and recovery following treatment and biomass removal.
+The project is developing best-practice management guidelines to control gamba incursions and infestations in natural areas, including control methods for selective herbicide application.
+The guidelines are assisting land managers to better manage gamba, and project outcomes are relevant to the entire gamba grass range across the NT, WA and Qld.

 This project is led by Dr Helen Murphy from CSIRO, with field monitoring by CSIRO’s Matt Bradford and Andrew Ford.
-Dr Murphy will be assisted by Queensland Government staff as well as researchers from Charles Darwin University and The University of Western Australia.
+Dr Murphy is being assisted by Queensland Government staff as well as researchers from Charles Darwin University and The University of Western Australia.

 Helen Murphy, CSIRO